 All cones will be circled starting with the cone at 2 o'clock and continuing in a clockwise direction.
-Dog may circle a cone in either a clockwise or anticlockwise direction.
+Dog may circle a cone in either a clockwise or counter-clockwise direction.

 No cone should be circled more than once.